getnamo/OpenAI-Api-Unreal/README.md

 This fork add modifications to support locally running LLMs with OpenAI api compatible endpoints.
 Use `SetOpenAIAPIEndpoint` function before calling other functions to use that endpoint URL instead of the default OpenAI one.

+Also adds streaming implementation for ChatAPI allowing per-token update instead of waiting for full text.

 ## Installation

 The recommended way to install the plugin is to use pre-built binaries.